 With moderate driving skills and Google Maps for directions, driving is easy in Los Angeles.
 Renting a car offers convenience and could save you some time.
 It also offers you a place to store your luggage while you visit the attractions.
 However there are disadvantages as well: A rental car will probably cost more than public transportation.
 Some of the time you save will be offset by picking up and dropping off the car.
 You will need to locate and pay for parking (difficult and/or expensive at most destinations).
 Be sure to read the parking signs if you use street parking.
 You will need to fill up the gas tank before you return the rental.
-Most important, you will need to perform navigation on your own, using a map if you have one.
+Most important, you will need to perform navigation on your own (some rental cars are equipped with navigation systems).
 Google Maps offers good directions for metropolitan Los Angeles routes.

 Your valid country's driver license can be used in California.
 An international driving permit is not required, and not necessary if your license is issued in English or Spanish language.
 (For more information see: California Driver Handbook and find "Adults Visiting California").